tabbytoney/chat-app-socketio/README.md

 # chat-app-socketio
- A realtime messaging app, using JavaScript, React, ChakraUI, Express, and SocketIO
+ A realtime messaging app, using JavaScript, React, ChakraUI, Express, MongoDb, and SocketIO

 # to run locally:
 In root app: npm i